Codecy2160/manga-bubble-shaper/README.md

 - Fixed variable scope issues.
 - Will no longer leave stranded single short words on their own line.
 - Added rulesets for text that are only two or three words long.

+#### 1.21
+- Fixed a syntax error caused by text that are only three-words long.